init-fun/Leetcode-prep/README.md

 # Leetcode-prep
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub).
+My take on solving collection of LeetCode questions to ace the coding interview!
+Specifically Blind75 and many more.
+Start date - Apr 14th